Buffalo Metro Rail: Tonawandas corridor

-The Tonawandas corridor would operate from LaSalle station northwesterly to the City of Tonawanda using the abandoned Erie Railroad tracks.
+The Tonawandas corridor would operate from LaSalle station northwesterly to the city of Tonawanda using the abandoned Erie Railroad tracks.
 The NFTA purchased 12 Presidents' Conference Committee (PCC) streetcars in the 1980s to serve the Tonawanda turn-out, a proposed Metro Rail extension to Tonawanda and North Tonawanda.
 These cars were built by the St. Louis Car Company and acquired by Cleveland, Ohio's Greater Cleveland Regional Transit Authority second-hand in 1953.
 It was determined after initial trial runs that the PCCs were too wide for existing station platforms and the plan was abandoned.
 The PCCs were sold to the Brooklyn Historic Railway Association (BHRA) and scrapped in 2003 when the BHRA folded.

 DL&W Terminal renewal

-NFTA is repurposing the DL&W Terminal with plans for a new indoor Metro Rail DL&W Station on the first floor of the terminal, on the Buffalo River side, with direct Buffalo Bricks Walkway access to Canalside, with staircases and escalators to the second floor of the terminal and the elimination of the Special Events Station.
-On the second floor, NFTA has assigned private developer Savarino Cos, to plan the $30 million redevelopment of the enormous amount of first and second floor floor-space, along with direct access to the KeyBank Center, with a $3 million sheltered pedestrian skybridge from the second floor, near the intersection of South Park Avenue and Main Street, from the terminal to the KeyBank Center, with $2 million of that financed with federal aid.
+The Niagara Frontier Transportation Authority (NFTA) is redeveloping the former Delaware, Lackawanna and Western Railroad (DL&W) terminal to include a new indoor Metro Rail DL&W station on the first floor, adjacent to the Buffalo River, with direct access to Canalside via the Buffalo Bricks Walkway.
+The project will replace the Special Events Station and mark the first extension of Metro Rail service since the system opened.

+The station design includes capacity for two four-car trains, stair and escalator access to the terminal’s second floor.
+A $3 million enclosed pedestrian skybridge, partially funded with federal aid, will connect the second floor to the KeyBank Center.

+NFTA has partnered with developer Savarino Companies on a $30 million plan to redevelop the building’s first and second floors, totaling about 75000 sqft of indoor space and 55000 sqft of outdoor space.
+Although Savarino Companies ceased operations in August 2023, work on the $87 million project has continued under a separate entity, Savarino DL&W Development, LLC.
+The station and skybridge are expected to open in 2026, with the remainder of the redevelopment targeted for completion in 2027.